 - Use a magnifying mirror in proper lighting while you apply your makeup to get the most precise and flawless results.
 If you don’t have a magnifying mirror, having natural lighting hitting your face is a more realistic view to how you will look to the rest of the world

-Infographic Excerpt: How To Nail The Makeup Look For Deep-Set Eyes?
+Infographic: How To Nail The Makeup Look For Deep-Set Eyes

 If your brow bones appear more prominent than your eyes, you likely have deep-set eyes.
 Unfortunately, these can make your eyes appear sunken and hollow.
 But worry not, as flattering eye makeup can give your deep-set eyes a life of their own!
 Check out the infographic below to learn how to apply makeup to perk up your deep-set eyes.

-This is your ultimate guide on makeup for deep-set eyes.
-Remember that with the right technique, products, and skills you can easily doll up your deep set eyes and make them appear brighter and beautiful.
+This is your ultimate guide on makeup for deep-set and hooded eyes.
+Remember that with the right technique, products, and skills you can easily doll up your deep-set eyes and make them appear brighter and more beautiful.
 The makeup placement is also crucial to ensure you highlight and focus on the right areas and make them stand out.
-We hope the tips and tricks discussed in the article will help you do the perfect eye makeup to make your eyes pop.
+We hope the beauty tips and tricks discussed in the article will help you do the perfect eye makeup to make your eyes pop.
 Go ahead and try them today.

 Frequently Asked Questions

 To accentuate deep-set eyes, select a lighter eyeshadow and highlight the contour of the eye.
 You may also apply a little highlighter to the inner corners of the eyes.

 Do people with deep-set eyes have dark circles?

 Not necessarily.
 But the superior orbital ridges (bone below the eyebrow) may cast a shadow under the eyes, making it look like they have dark circles.